Map View: Action on the Ground

 Applicable to Business Actions in District Court

-On July 26, 2011, Chief Justice Michael L. Bender of the Colorado Supreme Court signed Chief Justice Directive 11-02 Adopting Pilot Rules for Certain District Court Civil Cases, amended June 2013.
+On July 26, 2011, Chief Justice Michael L. Bender of the Colorado Supreme Court signed Chief Justice Directive 11-02 Adopting Pilot Rules for Certain District Court Civil Cases, amended June 2013 and July 2014.
 The Civil Access Pilot Project (CAPP) is designed to identify and narrow issues at the earliest stage, require ongoing and active case management and keep litigation costs proportionate to the issues being litigated.